Skip to main content

 Denver is serious about its professional sports!
 While tickets are relatively easy to get for the Denver Nuggets NBA team, the Colorado Avalanche NHL team and the Colorado Rockies MLB team, the Denver Broncos NFL team tickets are rather difficult to come by.

-Fitness Centers – Lifetime, 24 Hour, Parker Recreation Center and many more
+Fitness Centers – Lifetime, 24 Hour, Recreation Center and many more

-Golf – Several courses within 20 minutes of retreat house
+Golf – Several courses within 20 minutes of Retreat Center

-Horseback riding – The Parker area has numerous riding stables
+Horseback riding – The area has numerous riding stables

-Hikes and mountain biking – We have four mountain bikes available for you to ride and there is a trail behind our retreat house that you can bike or walk.
+Hikes and mountain biking – We have four mountain bikes available for you to ride and there is a trail behind our Retreat Center that you can bike or walk.
 Many other hiking and biking trails are also nearby.